-Starter Loc Styles
+The Best Starter Loc Styles

-There are several hairstyles that will start you on the road to locs.
+There are several hairstyles that serve as the perfect starting point on your road to achieving locs.
 Palm rolls, two-strand twists, individual braids, and comb coils are all effective ways to begin the locking process.
-You can also move right into a loc look with a process like Sister Locks -- the hair won't actually loc for some time, but it will appear loced.
+You can also move right into a loc look with a process like Sister Locks—the hair won't actually loc for some time, but it will give the appearance of being locked.
 The tighter the starter style, the quicker your hair will loc.